daquinterop/ML_Project1/README.txt

     ## KNN_test(X_train,Y_train,X_test,Y_test,K)
     ...........................................................................
     I simply used some numpy and scipy.spatial functions so follow the steps of a KNN:
         - Distance matrix is calculated, that is the distances from every X_test to every X_train.
         - Get the index of KNN
         - Get the KNN values
-        - Get the predicted value by adding the KNN values for every sample
+        - Get the predicted value by getting the sign of the addition of the KNN values for every sample
         - Build a hits vector, the mean of this vector is the accuracy

     ## choose_K(X_train,Y_train,X_val,Y_val)